cPhost/zulip-cloud9/README.md

 ### `zulip-dev start-services`
 This script starts all the services only if needed.
 You can run this script if you encounter an error's documented in [wiki](../../wiki/Errors)

+Errors you can encounter in cloud9 workspace while working with zulip dev enviorment are documented in [wiki](../../wiki/Errors)